Date: 8 November 2014. Sewing Kit Saves Time.

 Always buy good thread.
 The cheap

-two-bit stuff breaks and if you're spending time to repair something
+two-bit stuff breaks and if you are spending time to repair something

 make sure it lasts.
 Definition of "good thread" would be something